-At the end of this fashion-conscious street, a big parking lot can be seen that demarcates another invisible boundary in the packed area of Hongdae.
-If you follow the road next to this lot, you will find more up-scale boutiques next to neat little coffee shops where a coffee will cost you 5 Dollars or more.
-Some of the most popular hip hop and dance clubs are located nearby here, and at one prominent
+At the end of this fashion-conscious street, a big parking lot can be found that demarcates another invisible boundary in the packed area of Hongdae.
+If you follow the road next to this lot, you will find more up-scale boutiques next to neat little coffee shops where a beverage will cost you 5 Dollars or more.
+Some of the most popular hip hop and dance clubs are located nearby here, and at one prominent Karaoke bar that rises several storey high into the sky, you may catch a glimpse at people performing behind a glass-covered front: young Koreans singing and dancing in little cubicles, on occasions dressed up in life-size bear costumes, to the laser show of their choice.
+While still gazing at this, the visitor is at the same time being pushed around by endless numbers of visitors - hipster boys wearing the latest fashion, punks with Mohawks, gangs of Emo kids, girls dressed up in sexy cop costumes, handcuffed to their most recent boyfriends for the length of the night.

-&lt;sup>140 Hongdae style", a name that is instantly recognized by most young fashion-conscious Seoulites, denotes a certain type of "free-spirited" clothing that is understood to be distinct of the kind of people the neighborhood is generally associated with.
+Hongdae style", a name that is instantly recognized by most young fashion-conscious Seoulites, denotes a certain type of "free-spirited" clothing that is understood to be distinct of the kind of people the neighborhood is generally associated with.